uwbaddev/baddie-match/README.md

 ### Frontend

 The frontend is built using [React.js](https://reactjs.org/).
 You will need [npm](https://www.npmjs.com/) to get started.
-Afterwards, to get the frontend server working locally, run:
+After downloading, you can get the frontend server working locally by running:
 ```
 cd front-end
 npm install
 npm start
 ```
-Note that the frontend queries the production backend APIs and data.
+**Note:** The frontend queries the production backend APIs and data.
 To change this, you must edit the `DomainName` in [`API.js`](https://github.com/angelamchen/baddie-match/blob/main/front-end/src/API/API.js) to point to your local server (usually `https://localhost:5000`)

 ### Backend
 #### 1. PostgreSQL